The following itinerary for 3 days in Atlanta comes to us from Caroline Eubanks. All photos are by Caroline.

 Most travelers start their time in downtown, the heart of the city and where the majority of the attractions are clustered.
 In a five-block radius, visitors can access the Georgia Aquarium, World of Coca-Cola, Center for Civil and Human Rights, College Football Hall of Fame, Centennial Olympic Park, and the CNN Center.

 The Georgia Aquarium is one of the largest in the world by tank volume and has incredible creatures from the region and beyond, including whale sharks and sea otters.
+It’s probably one of the best things to do in Georgia.

 The World of Coca-Cola is an interactive space detailing the Georgia-born company’s rise to global notoriety.